za/tango_with_django_book/17/chapters/forms.rst

 	        # This way we don't need every field in the model present.
 	        # Some fields may allow NULL values, so we may not want to include them...
 	        # Here, we are hiding the foreign key.
+ 			# we can either exclude the category field from the form,
+			exclude = ('category',)
+			#or specify the fields to include (i.e. not include the category field)
-	        fields = ('title', 'url', 'views')
+	        #fields = ('title', 'url', 'views')

+#TODO(leifos): Note that in Django 1.7+ it is now required to specify the fields that are included, via ``fields``, or specify the fields that are to be excluded, via ``exclude``.

 Django provides us with a number of ways to customise the forms that are created on our behalf.
 In the code sample above, we've specified the widgets that we wish to use for each field to be displayed.
 For example, in our ``PageForm`` class, we've defined ``forms.CharField`` for the ``title`` field, and ``forms.URLField`` for ``url`` field.
 Both fields provide text entry for users.
 Note the ``max_length`` parameters we supply to our fields - the lengths that we specify are identical to the maximum length of each field we specified in the underlying data models.
 Go back to Chapter :ref:`model-label` to check for yourself, or have a look at Rango's ``models.py`` file.

 You will also notice that we have included several ``IntegerField`` entries for the views and likes fields in each form.
 Note that we have set the widget to be hidden with the parameter setting ``widget=forms.HiddenInput()``, and then set the value to zero with ``initial=0``.
 This is one way to set the field to zero without giving the control to the user as the field will be hidden, yet the form will provide the value to the model.
 However, as you can see in the ``PageForm``, despite the fact that we have a hidden field, we still need to include the field in the form.
 If in ``fields`` we excluded ``views``, then the form would not contain that field (despite it being specified) and so the form would not return the value zero for that field.
 This may raise an error depending on how the model has been set up.
 If in the models we specified that the ``default=0`` for these fields then we can rely on the model to automatically populate field with the default value - and thus avoid a ``not null`` error.
 In this case, it would not be necessary to have these hidden fields.
+We have also included the field ``slug`` in the form, and set it to use the``widget=forms.HiddenInput()``, but rather than specifying an initial or default value, we have said the field is not required by the form.
+This is because our model will be responsible on ``save()`` to populating this field.
 Essentially, you need to be careful when you define your models and forms to make sure that form is going to contain and pass on all the data that is required to populate your model correctly.

 Besides the ``CharField`` and ``IntegerField`` widget, many more are available for use.
 As an example, Django provides ``EmailField`` (for e-mail address entry), ``ChoiceField`` (for radio input buttons), and ``DateField`` (for date/time entry).
 There are many other field types you can use, which perform error checking for you (e.g. *is the value provided a valid integer?*).
-We highly recommend you have a look at the `official Django documentation on widgets <https://docs.djangoproject.com/en/1.5/ref/forms/widgets/>`_ to see what components exist and the arguments you can provide to customise them.
+We highly recommend you have a look at the `official Django documentation on widgets <https://docs.djangoproject.com/en/1.7/ref/forms/widgets/>`_ to see what components exist and the arguments you can provide to customise them.

 Perhaps the most important aspect of a class inheriting from ``ModelForm`` is the need to define *which model we're wanting to provide a form for.* We take care of this through our nested ``Meta`` class.
 Set the ``model`` attribute of the nested ``Meta`` class to the model you wish to use.
 For example, our ``CategoryForm`` class has a reference to the ``Category`` model.
 This is a crucial step enabling Django to take care of creating a form in the image of the specified model.
 It will also help in handling flagging up any errors along with saving and displaying the data in the form.

 We also use the ``Meta`` class to specify which fields that we wish to include in our form through the ``fields`` tuple.
 Use a tuple of field names to specify the fields you wish to include.

-.. note::  We highly recommend you check out the `official Django documentation on forms <https://docs.djangoproject.com/en/1.5/ref/forms/>`_ for further information about how to customise them.
+.. note::  We highly recommend you check out the `official Django documentation on forms <https://docs.djangoproject.com/en/1.7/ref/forms/>`_ for further information about how to customise them.

 Creating an *Add Category* View ...............................